 Researchers agree that mental disorders like depression and anxiety cause measurable changes in critical areas of the brain like the hippocampus (associated with memory).

 While mental disorders have the potential to interfere with healthy growth and maturation of your brain cells, CBD has the potential to regenerate any lost brain cells.
 Further research should point out to what extent anxiety destroys brain cells and to what extent CBD can re-generate those exact brain cells.

 CBD Might Interfere with Fear-Based Response and Adaptations

 Cannabis is gaining ground in the psychiatric community towards the treatment of Post Traumatic Stress Disorder (PTSD), partially because of CBD.

-When you introduce CBD into the endocannabinoid system, it is shown to alter the human “normal fear-extinction” response.
+When you introduce CBD into the nervous system, it is shown to alter the human “normal fear-extinction” response.